(Lower Burma) Battalion, The Burma Rifles, B.T.F.

 The next day the withdrawal continued and the battalion moved by lorry to Mt.
 Popa and then on to Mandalay which was reached on the 23rd.
 There the battalion absorbed men from the Depot of the 11th Burma Rifles and recruits from Maymyo.
 On 25th April the battalion C.O., Lt.
 Colonel P.C.
 Watson, was appointed as Commander Sagiang and left the next day.
 Without their commander, on 26th April, the battalion left for Myitkyina, under the command of 11th Battalion, Burma Rifles.
 The 11th and 12th Burma Rifles boarded a river steamer and headed for Katha.
 Here it was decided to march across to Naba which was reached on 2nd May.

-[The war diary is available at the National Archives at Kew as WO 172/984.
+[The remains of the war diary are available at the National Archives at Kew as WO 172/984.
 A transcription of the file, together with extensive footnotes gleaned from other sources, can be read or downloaded here.]